Chrome Plugins: Complete Guide to Finding and Managing Extensions

 Independent security audits represent the gold standard for extension evaluation.
 Some developers voluntarily submit their extensions for third-party security reviews, with results published for user reference.
 While not all extensions undergo this rigorous process, those that do demonstrate a commitment to security that deserves recognition.

-How to Install and Manage Chrome Extensions
+How to Install and Manage Chrome Plugins

 For extensions not available through the Chrome Web Store, the process requires enabling “Developer Mode” in your extensions management page.
 This alternative installation method, known as “sideloading,” involves downloading the extension file (usually with a .crx extension) and dragging it into the extensions page.
 While this provides access to a broader range of tools, it also bypasses some of Chrome’s security checks, so proceed with caution and only install from trusted sources.